stimtech/go-migration/README.md

 - `MigrationFolder`: the folder where all migration SQL files are.
 Defaults to `db/migrations`
 - `LockTimeoutMinutes`: how long a lock can be held before it times out, in minutes.
 Defaults to 15

+You can also use the `LoggerOption` or `ZapOption` to use a specific logger.

+There is also an `FSOption` that can be used in conjunction with `MigrationFolder` to use an embedded file system.

+Check out the examples for more details on configuration.

 ## Design decisions and philosophy ##

 ### Checksums ###